 Common Misconceptions That Hold Businesses Back

-The biggest misconception is that AI is only for big companies with big budgets.
-In reality, the businesses seeing the fastest ROI from AI right now are small and mid-size companies.
-They're more agile, have less bureaucracy, and can implement changes quickly.
+The businesses seeing the fastest ROI from AI right now are small and mid-size companies with 5 to 200 employees.
+They are more agile, have less bureaucracy, and can implement changes quickly.
+A Salesforce survey found that SMBs using AI tools report saving an average of 4.5 hours per employee per week.

 Another common myth is that you need to overhaul everything at once.
 The best approach is to start with one high-impact area, prove the value, and expand from there.
 Trying to transform your entire business in one go is a recipe for overwhelm and failure.
+Learn more about why most businesses fail at AI and how to avoid those pitfalls.

 Next Steps